opencontainers/distribution-spec/spec.md

 The tags MUST be in lexical order.

 When using the `last` query parameter, the `n` parameter is OPTIONAL.

+*Implementers note:*
+Previous versions of this specification did not include the `Link` header.
+Clients depending on the number of tags returned matching `n` may prematurely stop pagination on registries using the `Link` header.
+When available, clients should prefer the `Link` header over using the `last` parameter for pagination.

 ##### Listing Referrers